 I shook my head.
 “You just can’t help but push my buttons.”

-He lowered his head and looked at me beneath his brow, heat sparking in his eyes.
+He lowered his head and looked at me beneath his eyelashes, heat sparking in his eyes.
 “I like pushing your buttons, remember?”

 Oh, I remembered.
 He liked it because of how I reacted.
-If I stayed down here much longer, he might even get the reaction out of me he was hoping for.
+If I stayed down here much longer, he might even get the reaction out of me he wanted.
 It was a struggle to keep my eyes on his and not ogle him like the horny teenager he turned me into.

 “You have two weeks,” he said.